riteshbachhar/Fraud-detection-using-AI/README.md

 Money laundering typically unfolds in three stages: placement, layering, and integration (see Figure 1).
 While the placement and integration phases are often concealed and difficult to detect, the layering stage, characterized by a series of transactions between accounts, is more amenable to scrutiny.
 This phase presents a critical opportunity for intervention, as it involves the movement and transformation of funds designed to break the audit trail.

 In this project, our objective is to develop deep learning models using the SAML-D dataset to identify suspicious financial transactions.
-We aimed to reduce false positives while enhancing recall within anti-money laundering (AML) systems.
-Additionally, we explored the use of OpenAI's GPT to generate natural language explanations for each flagged transaction, improving interpretability for compliance teams.
-If time permits, we plan to deploy the solution to AWS, likely leveraging S3 for storage and scalability.
+We aim to reduce false positives while enhancing recall within anti-money laundering (AML) systems.
+Additionally, we plan to explore the use of OpenAI's GPT to generate natural language explanations for each flagged transaction, improving interpretability for compliance teams.
+If time permits, we will deploy the solution to AWS, likely leveraging S3 for storage and scalability.

 <!-- Fraud and money laundering continue to burden financial institutions, with indirect costs far exceeding direct losses.
 In North America, each dollar lost to fraud cost firms $4.45 in 2023, factoring in investigation, recovery, and reputational harm.
 Meanwhile, Panama Papers and Swiss leaks spotlighted how offshore structures facilitate laundering, blending illicit funds with legitimate ones to obscure their origin.
 As schemes become more sophisticated, robust data-driven models are essential for timely detection and prevention.